h3llrais3r/Auto-Subliminal/README.md

  * A web browser should now open
  * Go to the config page, check the settings, make sure you set at least:
     * Path: Should point to the location where AutoSubliminal.py is located
-    * Video paths: Should point to your root series folder(s)
+    * Video paths: Should point to your root series and/or movies folder(s)
  * Restart Auto-Subliminal

 Enjoy your subtitles!